prathameshk7580/Diabetes-Prediction-Analysis/README.md

 DiabetesPredictionAnalysis
-ToolsUsed–SQL-LeveragedSQLfordataanalysistopredictandunderstanddiabetes-relatedtrendsinapatientdataset.
+ToolsUsed–SQL-LeveragedSQL for data analysis to predict and understand diabetes-related trends in a patient data set.
-Retrieved Patient_id and ages of all patients, showcasing a comprehensive understanding of data extraction,Selectedandanalyzedspecificpatientdemographics,suchasfemalesover40,providing targetedinsights intohigh-riskgroups.
+Retrieved Patient_id and ages of all patients, showcasing a comprehensive understanding of data extraction,Selected and analyzed specific patient demographics, such as females over 40, providing targeted in sights intohigh-riskgroups.
-CalculatedtheaverageBMI,offeringakeyhealthmetricforpatientpopulations.
+Calculated the average BMI, offering a key healthmetric for patient populations.
 Updated smoking history for patients older than 50 to "Ex-smoker," demonstrating data maintenance skills.